-Thanks to Tim E from BC for pointing out Feathercraft’s short-live Aironaut IK.
+Thanks to Tim E from BC for pointing out Feathercraft’s short-lived Aironaut IK.
 As with their folders, FC managed to turn the usual IK sow’s ear into a very silky looking purse.
-With all kayaks, I believe it’s the sensation of gliding or responsiveness to forward paddle strokes that’s as much appeal as being in the outdoors, and judging from looks alone, the Aironaut might do that better than any other IK.
+With all kayaks, it’s the sensation of gliding or responsiveness to forward paddle strokes that’s as much appeal as being in the outdoors, and judging from looks alone, the Aironaut could have done that better than other IKs.

 Intrepid, island hopping tourers are how we may like to think of ourselves, but day boaters is what we are most of the time.
 I get the feeling the new Airo is actually pitched as a convenient, nippy recreational day boat for folks who find Feathercraft folding kayaks a faff to set up on the spur of the moment and a pain to store or transport assembled.
 It’s the relative assembly effort and complexity as well as assembly time that can compromise spontaneity, especially if you’re at an age when you’re no longer as supple as Olga Korbut after a hot sauna.
 I’ve encountered the hard rock fragility of ally-framed folders to which IKs are immune, though both are susceptible to cuts and abrasions.
 With an IK you just tip it out of the bag, fit the skeg, pump up three chambers and get in ~ about five minutes including a couple for pumping.
 But for sea touring I still suspect that once assembled, a packboat like a Feathercraft Kahuna (above) is easier to manage in strong winds, something which I’ve found can limit an IK.